 1. INTRODUCTION

 Tomatoes (Solanum lycopersicum L.) play a vital role among the horticultural crops in Tanzania, by contributing to both household nutrition as a good source of vitamins and minerals and the national economy (Geofrey et al., 2025).
-Despite their benefits, its production is mainly constrained by biotic and abiotic pressures such as prevalence of pests and diseases, nutrient deficiencies, and fluctuating environmental conditions like temperature, drought and floods (Mwankemwa et al., 2023).
+Despite their benefits, its production is mainly constrained by biotic and abiotic stresses such as prevalence of pests and diseases, nutrient deficiencies, and fluctuating environmental conditions like temperature, drought and floods (Mwankemwa et al., 2023).
 Screen-houses which provide conducive growth conditions to high-value horticultural crops such as vegetables and seedlings by controlling the sunlight, temperature and some cases humidity offer promising solutions to mitigate these challenges.
 In addition, screen-houses ensure insect pests exclusion which at the end reduces pesticide usage and promotes the integrated pest management (Hikmah et al., 2023).

 Despite the benefits, screen houses are not widely adopted across Tanzania's vast agricultural sector where the initial investment for constructing the structure(s) being the limiting factor despite the government’s efforts through policies and training initiatives aiming at expanding its use being in place (Tanny, 2019).